alanb1501/balasuar.github.com/source/_posts/2013-02-19-how-to-land-a-job-working-with-me.markdown

 > Increased the ratings of our iOS app from 2.5 stars to 4.5 stars.

-It took me quite a long while to start thinking of achievements, instead of daily-responsibilities, and even longer to actually get some impressive achievements under mybelt.
+It took me quite a long while to start thinking of achievements, instead of daily-responsibilities, and even longer to actually get some impressive achievements under my belt.
 Make me aware of how much value you bring to an organization.
 Now, most people still don't do this, so I have to often ask candidates to explain this.
-Also they may opt instead to put that information in the coverletter.
+Also they may opt instead to put that information in the cover letter.

 #### Protip: Keep it simple

-I groan everytime I see a 3+ page resume.
+I groan every time I see a 3+ page resume.
 Seriously, I don't give a shit what you did 5 years ago, unless it was invent Facebook.
 Seriously, 1 page, 2 if you're bad ass.

 #### Protip: Mind your history